foundersandcoders/coursebook/src/course/syllabus/application/movie-data/project.md

 ## Requirements

 - [ ] Store the object below in a JavaScript file in your codebase
-- [ ] Render the data into HTML using DOM Manipulation
+- [ ] Render the data onto the webpage with DOM Manipulation
 - [ ] Allow the user to affect the display of the data by interacting with the webpage
 - [ ] Allow the user to update the data stored in the object by interacting with the webpage

 ## Data

 In your JavaScript file, start by including the `movieData` object.
 Here we have four films, which are keys in the `movieData` object (e.g. "The Darjeeling Limited").
-Each of the values of the `movieData` object gives more detail about a particular movie.
+Each of these keys relates to a value with more detail about that particular movie.

 ```js
 let movieData = {